astropy/astropy/docs/coordinates/velocities.rst

         (0.34662023, 0.41161335, 4.29356031)>

-A similar mechanism can also be used to add velocities even if full 3D coordinates are not available - e.g. for a radial velocity observation of an object where the distance is unknown.
+A similar mechanism can also be used to add velocities even if full 3D coordinates are not available (e.g., for a radial velocity observation of an object where the distance is unknown).
 However, it requires a slightly different way of specifying the differentials because of the lack of explicit unit information::

     >>> from astropy.coordinates import RadialDifferential